TABmk/minecraft-blocks-render/README.md

 - [ ] add tests
 - [ ] rewrite code to classes (?)
 - [ ] API (?)
+- [ ] some blocks (like glass pane) using 2D sprite for preview.
+Need list of items which must be saved as sprite

 ### Some researches